CISPA-SysSec/twinfuzz/README.md

 ## Results Reproduction

-After running the default evaluation, you will find ten folders (each corresponding to a trial), named `ffmpeg_AV_CODEC_H264_fuzzer_trial_X` (where `X` represents an integer from 1 to 10).
+After running the default evaluation, you will find ten folders (each corresponding to a trial) named `ffmpeg_AV_CODEC_H264_fuzzer_trial_X` (where `X` represents an integer from 1 to 10).
 Each folder contains a corpus folder and a potential list of discovered crashes.
 Additionally, you may find `hw_frame.pgm` and `sw_frame.pgm` files if the tool found observable differences.

 To reproduce a crash, run the `ffmpeg_AV_CODEC_H264_fuzzer` binary from the `/out` directory and provide the input file corresponding to the crash: